-Centre for Animal Science - Summer Research Programs
+Centre for Animal Science - Winter Research Programs

 General information on the program, including how to apply, is available from the UQ Student Employability Centre’s program website.